tomtaylor/twittertex/README.md

 # Twittertex

-Twittertex format a Map containing the JSON structure of a Tweet, and render it to HTML for display.
+Twittertex formats a Map containing the JSON structure of a Tweet, and renders it to HTML for display.

-It uses the tweet’s entities to link to the appropriate URLs for mentions, hashtags, links and media.
+It uses the tweet’s `entities` property to link to the appropriate URLs for mentions, hashtags, links and media.

 ## Example